Dynatrace/Dynatrace-LoadRunner-Request-Tagging/README.md

 ## Help & Support

-The Dynatrace LoadRunner Request Tagging Tool is an open source project, currently in beta status.
+The Dynatrace LoadRunner Request Tagging Tool is an open source project.
 The features are fully supported by Dynatrace.

 **Get Help**
 * Ask a question in the <a href="https://answers.dynatrace.com/spaces/482/view.html" target="_blank">product forums</a>